Lloyd Kelly: AFC Bournemouth

 On 18 May 2019, Kelly signed for Premier League club AFC Bournemouth for an undisclosed fee, reported as £13 million, after eight years at Bristol City.
 He made his debut for Bournemouth in an EFL Cup tie against Burton Albion on 25 September 2019.
 His league debut followed in June 2020 when he played as a substitute against Wolverhampton Wanderers.
 He scored his first goal for the club on 17 April 2021 in a 3–1 win against Norwich City.

-For the 2021–22 season, Kelly began to captain Bournemouth in the absence of club captain Steve Cook, beginning with the opening fixture of the campaign; a 2-2 home draw against West Bromwich Albion.
+For the 2021–22 season, Kelly began to captain Bournemouth in the absence of club captain Steve Cook, beginning with the opening fixture of the campaign; a 2–2 home draw against West Bromwich Albion.
 Kelly started the first 14 games of the season, playing a pivotal role in the Cherries' unbeaten start.
-This 14 game unbeaten run equalled a club record dating back to 1961.
-Kelly scored his first goal of the season in a 3-0 home win against Huddersfield Town.
+This 14-game unbeaten run equalled a club record dating back to 1961.
+Kelly scored his first goal of the season in a 3–0 home win against Huddersfield Town.
 Kelly was later confirmed as the Cherries' club captain after the departure of previous captain Steve Cook.

+On 5 June 2024, the club announced he would be leaving in the summer when his contract expired.

+Newcastle United

+On 13 June 2024, Newcastle United announced the signing of Kelly on a free transfer, joining the club from 1 July under his former coach Eddie Howe.

+Juventus

+On 3 February 2025, Kelly joined Juventus on loan, with an obligation to make the transfer permanent at the end of the season.

+In May 2025, the club confirmed that they have permanently signed Kelly for a transfer fee of €17.5 million, with additional performance-based add-ons.
+Later that year, on 13 September, he scored his first goal, opening the score in a 4–3 victory over Inter Milan.
+Three days later, he netted his first UEFA Champions League goal, a stoppage-time equalizer in a 4–4 draw against Borussia Dortmund.